Slavery and human trafficking statement

 *% of noncompliances resolved are reported based on the number of findings rather than the number of suppliers with findings

-Responsible sourcing audit findings and ethics line cases are addressed according to the processes specified above.
+Responsible sourcing audit findings are addressed via an internal escalation process that requires leadership team approval and sign-off.
 We are building consistent processes for the remediation of human rights violations, which are informed by the UNGP framework of “cause, contribute to, and directly linked to”.

 High-Risk Ingredient Sourcing